apache/directory-fortress-core/README-QUICKSTART-APACHEDS.md

  [INFO] ------------------------------------------------------------------------
  [INFO] BUILD SUCCESS
  [INFO] ------------------------------------------------------------------------
- [INFO] Total time: 03:30 min
+ [INFO] Total time: 13:08.304s
- [INFO] Finished at: 2016-01-07T09:33:11-06:00
+ [INFO] Finished at: Sun Mar 27 15:08:41 UTC 2016
- [INFO] Final Memory: 27M/531M
+ [INFO] Final Memory: 27M/357M
  [INFO] ------------------------------------------------------------------------
  ```
- Notice 141 tests ran this time vs 113 the first time.
+ Notice 109 tests ran this time vs 83 the first time.

  Test Notes:
-  * If tests complete without errors Apache Fortress works with your LDAP server.
+  * If tests complete without errors Fortress works with your Apache Directory server.
   * These tests load thousands of objects into the target ldap server.
   * Warning messages are negative tests in action.

-6. More stuff you can do in the [README](README.md) file:
+6. More stuff to do in the [README](README.md) file:

  * SECTION 11.
 Instructions to run the Apache Fortress Command Line Interpreter (CLI).
  * SECTION 12.
 Instructions to run the Apache Fortress Command Console.